Are you looking for a detailed guide on Google Panda recovery?

 Google released Panda update 4.0 on 21st May 2014.
 There are many sites that lose their organic traffic up to 60%.
 Even the giant eCommerce sites like eBay lost approx. 80% of their organic traffic after recent Panda update.

 Google panda 4.0 update has affected 7% of queries.
 Previously whenever Google panda updates were rolling in, they used to affect 1 to 2% of search results.
 It means, this time almost 7% (that’s a whooping number!) have been removed from search results just in the name of thin or poor content.
 This is the reason why many sites lost their organic traffic immensely, and few sites with quality contents have increased their search traffic dramatically.

 Here are some of the most important questions you must know if you’re looking for Google panda recovery in 2021 and beyond.

-Since majority of the traffic drops are due to Panda, you should focus on removing all the blog posts with thin content.
 You can either update such thin contents or use 301 redirects plugin to safely redirect them to few of your amazing posts.
 Then, keep on adding fresh and highly useful content for your audience.
 That’s the only way for Google Panda recovery.